anderssandstrom/ecmc_on_raspi/README.md

 ```
 If headers match then skip next steps.

-2. If existing version is rather similar to the headers in then try to make soft links and use the wrong version of headers.
+2. If existing version is rather similar to the headers in the two dirs, then try to make soft links and use the "wrong" version of headers.

 ```bash
 $ cd /usr/src/